Indicator catalogue

 Droughts (accumulated)

 Droughts are prolonged periods of abnormally dry conditions.
 By impacting crop systems, livestock, and water availability, droughts particularly drive risks to food security, and water security, among other things.
-This indicator captures the total number of months a grid cell has been in drought condition over the past 7 years.
+This indicator measures the drought status in a grid cell over the past 7 years by combining the count of months in drought condition with the drought severity in the respective month.

 Climate » Accumulated extreme events